This course is suitable for NQP portfolios and all Practice Educators.

 *NB – if you are an NQP who has completed a Practice Education (Mentorship) module as part of your BSc with UoP – you are not required to complete another course for your NQP portfolio.

-Your completion of this course will be recorded on ESR, and a certificate sent to you.
+Your completion of this course will be recorded on ESR.

 This interactive e-learning module has been written with registered professionals (primarily Paramedics) in mind, but the language may at times refer to ambulance placements or paramedics specifically.

 However, the course content is based on universal mentoring and practice education concepts, and is suitable for any staff involved in practice education and mentoring in the workplace.
 As such, it can be used by any health professionals working in the ambulance services, in any department, in this role, who feel it would be useful to help in developing their colleagues.